ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/ballerina/Module.md

 # Overview

 [HubSpot](https://www.hubspot.com/our-story) is an AI-powered customer relationship management (CRM) platform.

-The `ballerinax/hubspot.crm.object.lineitems`  offers APIs to connect and interact with the [HubSpot API](https://developers.hubspot.com/docs/reference/api/overview) endpoints, specifically based on the [API Docs](https://developers.hubspot.com/docs/guides/api/crm/objects/line-items).
+The `ballerinax/hubspot.crm.object.lineitems`  offers APIs to connect and interact with the [HubSpot API V3](https://developers.hubspot.com/docs/reference/api/overview) endpoints, specifically based on the [API Docs](https://developers.hubspot.com/docs/guides/api/crm/objects/line-items).

 # Setup guide

 You need a [HubSpot developer account](https://developers.hubspot.com/get-started) with an [app](https://developers.hubspot.com/docs/guides/apps/public-apps/overview) to use HubSpot connectors.
 To obtain an authentication token for your HubSpot developer account, you can use OAuth for public apps.